airavata-courses/DevoTeam/README.md

 ```
 i) After installing go to services in windows and search for MongoDB, right click and click on start to start the server.
 ii) Go to MongoDB Compass Community a GUI tool to interact with the MongoDB server and select New connection.
 Enter mongodb://localhost:27017 and connect.
-ii) Create database named "session" and create a collection in the database as "sessions".
 ```

 ### 10) Donwload & install MySQL server workbench